NativeScript/docs-v7/tutorial/ng-chapter-3.md

 ![Navigating on Android](../img/cli-getting-started/angular/chapter3/android/7.gif)
 ![Navigating on iOS](../img/cli-getting-started/angular/chapter3/ios/7.gif)

-The power of NativeScript is you have the ability to use the same Angular conventions that you’d use in a web app—`@RouteConfig`, `Router`, and so forth—yet get an app that fits right in on iOS and Android.
+The power of NativeScript is you have the ability to use the same Angular conventions that you’d use in a web app—`RouteConfig`, `Router`, and so forth—yet get an app that fits right in on iOS and Android.
 Notice how on Android the hardware back button works as expected, and how your iOS app uses built-in iOS animations and conventions such as the back button.

 > **TIP**: There are other ways to share code between native and web apps besides the `shared` folder convention Groceries uses.
 For an approach that places web and native code in the same codebase, that also provides some additional tooling around testing and internationalization, check out [Nathan Walker’s advanced Angular 2 seed project](https://github.com/NathanWalker/angular2-seed-advanced).